 You are an avid mountain biker or off-roader riding twice a week or more, and the weather isn’t a big factor for you.
 You are at an above-average fitness level, and regularly do other activities that qualify as exercise.
 You usually find yourself riding for 3 hours on the trails, you’ll ride on consecutive days, and you ride at a moderate pace.

 Where we stay during our gravel bike tours of Scotland plays almost as big a part in the overall experience as the trails we ride.

-We use a wide variety of accommodation, and for this our first ever gravel trip, we think the Forth Inn in Aberfoyle offers the perfect blend of traditional charm, fine food, drink and the warmest hospitality.
+We use a wide variety of accommodation, and for this gravel trip, we think the Oak Tree Inn in Balmaha offers the perfect blend of traditional charm, fine food, drink and the warmest hospitality.

-Renowned & accredited for great Country Pub Dining, serving superb “Scottish” Cask Marque awarded Ales & selected Craft Beers the Forth Inn also happens to be on the doorstep of Scotland’s finest gravel trails whilst being less than 1hr from Glasgow.
+Renowned & accredited for great Country Pub Dining, serving superb “Scottish” Cask Marque awarded Ales & selected Craft Beers the Oak Tree Inn also happens to be on the doorstep of Scotland’s finest gravel trails whilst being less than 1hr from Glasgow.
 Lucky us!

 Dinner, Bed & Breakfast

 Gravel biking in Scotland means you will be hungry (very hungry!) and there are opportunities to enjoy great fresh Scottish fayre and of course a dram or two and a fine ale on this gravel biking trip.

 This trip is offered on a bed and breakfast basis.

 There will be opportunities for you to buy packed lunch provisions to carry on the rides, or, depending on routes we may enjoy a great cafe stop or lunch at a traditional Inn (your guides will let you know the plan each day).